Managing Dental Erosive Tooth Wear: Current Understanding and Future Directions

-The dental research community has made great strides in preventive dentistry over the past several decades, with breakthroughs such as the introduction of fluoride and tartar control dentifrices, enhanced sensitivity reduction approaches and fluoride varnishes.
-In spite of these advances, dental erosion has become a major new challenge for dental professionals.
-First identified as an emerging issue approximately 25 years ago, the prevalence of erosive tooth wear is increasing, the current estimated global prevalence in children and adolescents is 30-50%, and 20-45% among adults.1 This is of particular concern since the enamel and dentin loss associated with this multifactorial condition is irreversible.
+The dental research community has made great strides in preventive dentistry over the past several decades, with breakthroughs such as the introduction of fluoride and tartar control dentifrices, enhanced dentin hypersensitivity reduction approaches and fluoride varnishes.
+In spite of these advances, dental erosive tooth wear has become a major new challenge for dental professionals.
+First identified as an emerging issue approximately 30 years ago, the prevalence of erosive tooth wear is increasing, the current estimated global prevalence in children and adolescents is 30-50%, and 20-45% among adults.1 This is of particular concern since the enamel and dentin loss associated with this multifactorial condition is irreversible.

 Dental erosion is a condition that results from an excessive exposure to erosive acids, either of extrinsic (dietary) or intrinsic (gastric) origin.
-First quantified on a wide scale basis in the United Kingdom,1,2 and also throughout Europe,3-7 this problem later gained significant interest on a more global scale.8,9 This condition is highly relevant to oral health professionals, and it presents these professionals with challenges regarding its treatment.
-From a patient's point of view, dental erosion can be associated with esthetic problems and pain from dentin hypersensitivity.
+First quantified on a wide scale basis in the United Kingdom,3,4 and also throughout Europe,5-9 this problem later gained significant interest on a more global scale.10,11 This condition is highly relevant to oral health professionals, and it presents these professionals with challenges regarding its detection, prevention and management.
+From a patient's point of view, dental erosive tooth wear can be associated with esthetic problems and pain from dentin hypersensitivity.
 It can also impact long-term tooth function.
-From the oral health care professional's point of view, it can be very difficult to manage the condition; it sometimes requires changes in patient habits, which can present a significant hurdle along with complex restorative treatment and long term monitoring and maintenance.
+From the oral health care professional's point of view, it can be very difficult to manage; frequently requiring patient behavior change which can present a significant hurdle along with complex restorative treatment and long term monitoring and maintenance.

 In most cases, dental erosion does not present as a single condition.
 It is one part of a broader, multi-factorial ‘umbrella’ condition referred to as erosive tooth wear (ETW) (Figure 1).
 ETW is a growing problem, seen day to day in general practice (Figure 2).
-It includes different factors, including dental erosion, abfraction, abrasion and attrition; alone or in combination.
+It includes different factors, including dental erosive tooth wear, abrasion and attrition, alone or in combination.
 Generally, ETW is classified according to the specific mechanism that is responsible for the wear.
-While the mechanism for tooth wear resulting from erosion is chemical, abfraction, abrasion and attrition are the result of physical forces.
+While the mechanism for tooth wear resulting from erosion is chemical, abrasion and attrition are the result of physical forces.
 Abfraction, a theoretical term cited in the literature as a fourth type of tooth wear etiology, has been discouraged as a used term, recent consensus meetings and publications determined that there is not enough evidence to support this as a separate process.12,13

 In the past, particularly in the US, dental professionals often associated tooth wear with occlusion and bruxism.
-But the fact is it probably has more to do with acid.
-Changes on the lingual surfaces of eroded teeth, for example, are likely the result of a combination of acid and repetitive, frictional forces from the tongue.10 It is not from occlusion or any type of a bruxism-type movement.
+But the fact is it probably has more to do with acid impact on teeth.
+Changes on the lingual surfaces of eroded teeth, for example, are likely the result of a combination of acid and repetitive, frictional forces from the tongue.14 It is not from occlusion or any type of a bruxism-type movement.
 There are two distinct processes at work, which highlights the complexity of the problem.
 Regardless of which forces are at play in an individual patient, the net clinical outcome is tooth surface loss.

-Erosive Tooth Wear (ETW) is an umbrella term that includes dental erosion, abfraction, attrition and abrasion, alone or in combination.
+Figure 1.
+Erosive Tooth Wear (ETW) is an umbrella term that includes dental erosion, attrition and abrasion, alone or in combination.